saintskeeper/DevSecOps-Toolbox/README.md

+# DevSecOps Toolkit on a budget
-# This repo houses a quickstart for bootstrapping a DevSecOps k8s stack
+This repo houses a quickstart for bootstrapping a DevSecOps k8s stack

 ## Step 1
 - fork the repo